davidajnered/simple-post-preview/readme.txt

 == Changelog ==

 = 1.0 =
-First version of Simple Post Preview.
-Nothing has changed...
+* First version of Simple Post Preview

+= 1.0.1 =
+* Fixed a bug that made the widget show a post from another category than the one selected
+* It's no longer possible to select an empty category

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.1 =
-N/A
+This upgrade fixes an incorrect database query that made the widget show posts from the wrong category